Why soup is more than just a great winter meal

-Though we Americans are accustomed to cereal and milk or bacon and eggs, soup makes a delicious, nourishing, breakfast meal.
+Though we Americans are accustomed to cereal and milk or bacon and eggs, soup makes a delicious, nourishing breakfast meal.

 Actually, many other cultures eat soup for breakfast.
 In China, the children are sent off to school after eating a bowl of soup made with rice grains.
 Japanese kids do the same but sip their soup made with an ocean vegetable broth and fermented miso paste.

-The Body Ecology Diet has some delicious soup recipes and as you learn the healing Body Ecology principles, you’ll also have fun experimenting on your own.
+The Body Ecology Living Cookbook has some tasty soup recipes, and as you learn Body Ecology’s principles, you’ll also have fun experimenting on your own.

-To solve this problem, prepare your stock according to the recipe then put your finished stock into the refrigerator for several hours until it cools.
+To solve this problem, prepare your stock according to the recipe, then put your finished stock into the refrigerator for several hours until it cools.
 A layer of fat will have formed at the top of the jar or bowl.
 Skim this off and discard.
 You’re ready to enjoy the rest of the broth.
 The gelatin is excellent for you — it’s full of wonderful minerals.

 Dried fish flakes can be purchased from your health food store and can be simmered for 10 minutes, then removed, to make a quick and nourishing animal-based broth.
 The Japanese do this and also simmer a piece of the sea vegetable kombu.
 It’s one of the most nourishing broths you can prepare, and it’s fast.

 For a flavorful soup to start your day, try this Body Ecology creamy dilled cauliflower soup recipe.